Kaiser Richmond Medical Center: Current facility, 1995

 The current facility was built during the early 1990s at a cost of $50 million, and opened in 1995.

 The hospital was originally one pavilion, but was expanded to three in the 1990s, including upgrading to a full hospital service including surgery and emergency.
 The hospital portion underwent further expansion in 2006.
 The hospital described as having "state-of-the-art" facilities upon opening has several ghost wards of that caliber.
 It was built with a fully operational intensive care unit that has never been opened or used in addition to several other inactive pavilions.
 The smaller field hospital had in fact maintained an ICU for this city until that point.
 In 1997 the hospital stopped admitting patients overnight due to the fact that it only filled on average 20 of the 50 spaces in its overnight ward.
 In 1998 hundreds of doctors, nurses, patients, and hospital members and users protested at Richmond Civic Center for the hospital to actually operate the full service emergency room that it was built for.
 Advances in surgical techniques and medical practices in addition to cost cutting efficiency measures led to a dramatic decrease in hospitalizations in the 1990s from what had been forecast for the campus.
 This led the hospital to try and lease some of its excess space and departments to Brookside Hospital, Doctors Medical Center Pinole, and the county hospital in Martinez.
 In 1996 a home care division that sends nurses to the residences of terminally ill patients was added.

 The facility routinely receives victims of Richmond's industrial environmental catastrophes such as the General Chemical Company and PBE Polymers explosions or Chevron Richmond Refinery spills.
 The Fire Chief is Jim Fajardo.
 In such situations the Richmond Fire Department orders a shelter in place order, emergency warning sirens sound and dozens to hundreds are hospitalized here.
 They are often brought by commandeered AC Transit buses.

+Recognition

+Based on several metrics of excellence it was recognized as a top hospital in 2023.